Charanjit Singh (musician)

-Charanjit Singh (1940 – 5 July 2015) was an Indian musician, composer, and pioneering electronic artist from Mumbai.
+Charanjit Singh (15 December 1940 – 5 July 2015) was an Indian musician and composer, often regarded as the pioneer of acid house.

 For over three decades, he was a core figure in Bollywood’s music industry, performing bass, keyboards, and synthesizers on hundreds of soundtracks.
 He was part of the inner creative circle of Kishore Kumar, Laxmikant–Pyarelal, and R. D. Burman, touring worldwide with them and shaping the sound of Hindi film music during its golden era.

+In 1982, Singh released his debut studio album Synthesizing: Ten Ragas to a Disco Beat, intended as a fusion of electronic disco music with Indian classical ragas.
+Singh's idiosyncratic production style and distinctive utilisation of the TR-808 drum machine and TB-303 bass synthesizer on the album has led some music journalists to suggest that it is perhaps the earliest example of acid house, and recognizing him as the “father of Acid House.”

+Early and personal life

+Charanjit Singh was born on 15 December 1940 in Mumbai.

 He is the father of acclaimed music director Raju Singh, a composer, arranger, and background music director whose career spans more than 250 films.
 Raju is best known for his acclaimed scores in films such as Kesari, Murder, and Aashiqui 2, and for cult television themes like C.I.D. and Boogie Woogie, which became part of India’s pop-culture fabric.

 His grandson, Joshua Singh, is part of the third generation, emerging as a songwriter, producer, and artist in India’s independent music scene.
 He is recognized for his emotionally driven, genre-blending sound, and has also built a career producing for other artists.

-Beyond Bollywood, Charanjit Singh is best known internationally for his groundbreaking 1982 album Synthesizing: Ten Ragas to a Disco Beat.
-Created with Roland’s then-new TB-303, TR-808, and Jupiter-8, the record blended Indian classical ragas with disco and electronic sequencing.
-Decades later, it was hailed as a precursor to acid house, earning Singh posthumous recognition as the “father of Acid House.”
-Reissued in 2010, the album has since become a cult classic in global electronic music history.